golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 * **A Discord Server**, for posting your work, as well as for course announcements, and informal communication.
 * **Email**.
 Important announcements may appear by both Discord and email.
 Ignore emails at your peril.
 * **A Google Calendar**, [http://bit.ly/golancoursecalendar](http://bit.ly/golancoursecalendar), with key dates.
 * **Zoom**.
-Although this course is expected to be IPO (In-Person Only), it is possible that some sessions may be conducted remotely, as necessary or appropriate.
+Although this course is expected to be IPO (In-Person Only), it is possible that some sessions may be conducted remotely, if/as necessary or appropriate.

 ### Access to Plotting Equipment
 You will likely execute your assignments using the plotter equipment at in CFA-303.
 However:

 * If you happen to possess your own plotter equipent, you are welcome/encouraged to use it.
-* If you happen to have access to hardware elsewhere on campus which can be used for mark-making (such as the robot arms in the School of Architecture dFab, or the School of Art CNC router), you are welcome/encouraged to do so, but you're on your own to seek assistance with that equipment if you need it.
+* If you happen to have access to hardware elsewhere on campus which can be used for mark-making (such as the robot arms in the School of Architecture dFab, or the School of Art CNC router), you are welcome/encouraged to do so — but you're on your own to seek assistance with that equipment if you need it.
 * We have several tiny [Line-Us](https://www.line-us.com/) plotters which may be signed out with the professor's permission.
 If you are traveling or quarantined, you may request to borrow one.

 During spring 2024, CFA-303 is available for plotting during the following times:

 * Tuesday/Thursdays, after 5pm (i.e. during class)
 * All day Fridays (the professor and/or TA may be present)
-* All day Saturdays and Sundays (if you have a room key)
+* All day Saturdays and Sundays (assuming you have a room key)
 * Monday/Wednesdays, 11am-7pm
 * Tuesday/Thursdays, 8am-Noon